rawsrc/exacodis/README.md

 ```
 This assertion is one of the standard library and is injected right after the
 start of a new project.
-It is also possible to define an assertion on the fly using
+It is also possible to define a helper on the fly using
 `$pilot->addHelper($name, $closure);`.

 - NESTED RUNS